chiragdarji/text-to-json-mcp/README.md

 4. **Use in Cursor**:
    ```
-   /mcp text-to-json-mcp convertPromptToJson "Generate a product catalog for corrugated boxes with pricing and specs"
+   /mcp text-to-json-mcp convertPromptToJson "Create a user authentication system with login and registration"
    ```

 ### VSCode Setup